Make this I Spy sensory bag for all types of learning, including sight words and letters like we did, but don’t stop there!

 Recently, I came across a very cool sensory bag idea on Playdough to Plato to practice sight words.

 I quickly made two of these I Spy sensory bags for Henry and George.
 A sight word one for Henry and a letter one for George.
-We did them slightly different that Playdough to Plato, so make sure you check out what she used for hers.
+We did them slightly different than Playdough to Plato, so make sure you check out what she used for hers.

 On a piece of scrapbook paper, I wrote down Henry’s sight words from the last a couple of lists that he’s working on.
 All over, up and down, sideways, very random.